-75. Resin Binder High Friction Surface Treatment Modified, Item SPV.0180.02.
+64. Resin Binder High Friction Surface Treatment, Item SPV.0180.0001.

-This special provision describes providing a high friction surface treatment (HFST) composed of aggregate in a resin binder on HMA or concrete pavements as the plans show and as follows.
+This special provision describes providing a high friction surface treatment (HFST) composed of aggregate in a resin binder on HMA or concrete pavements.

 B.1 Resin Binder

 Supply a two-part thermosetting resin binder which is compatible with the pavement type, bonds to the pavement surface, holds the aggregate firmly in place in a broad range of climates including below-freezing temperatures, and meets the requirements specified in Table 1.
 Supply a primer if recommended by the resin binder manufacturer.